-Prospective investors should read the entire Prospectus and, in particular, the matters set out under the heading "Risk Factors" on pages 4 to 16 of this Registration Document and on pages 4 to 6 of the Securities Note when considering an investment in the Company.
+Prospective investors should read the entire Prospectus and, in particular, the matters set out under the heading "Risk Factors" on pages 9 to 21 of this Prospectus when considering an investment in the Company.

 An investment in the Company is suitable only for investors who are capable of evaluating the risks and merits of such investment, who understand the potential risk of capital loss and that there may be limited liquidity in the underlying investments of the Company, for whom an investment in the Ordinary Shares constitutes part of a diversified investment portfolio, who fully understand and are willing to assume the risks involved in investing in the Company and who have sufficient resources to bear any loss (which may be equal to the whole amount invested) which might result from such investment.
 Typical investors in the Company are expected to be institutional and sophisticated investors and private clients.
 Investors may wish to consult their stockbroker, bank manager, solicitor, accountant or other independent financial adviser before making an investment in the Company.